wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-Define `VerifyNumberResponse` class that will be serialized to JSON and returned to the API client.
+Define a `VerifyNumberResponse` class that will be serialized to JSON and returned to the API client.
 Add the following code at the end of `Application.kt` file:

-> Kotlin allows defining multiple top-level members (classes, properties, etc.) within the single file.

 ```kotlin
 @Serializable
 data class VerifyNumberResponse(val requestId: String)
 ```
+> Kotlin allows defining multiple top-level members (classes, properties, etc.) within a single file.

-Due to a [bug](https://youtrack.jetbrains.com/issue/KT-30161) in the Kotlin plugin you need to add the import statement for `Serializable` annotation manually.
+Due to a [bug](https://youtrack.jetbrains.com/issue/KT-30161) in the Kotlin plugin, you need to add the import statement for `Serializable` annotation manually.
 Add the following code at the top of the file, just below the last import statement:

-> Instead of using Vonage build-in verification, you could generate the code by yourself and send SMS using Vonage Java SDK.
-However, the Vonage verification mechanism provides an easy way to use more complex [workflows](https://developer.nexmo.com/verify/guides/workflows-and-events), e.g.: default workflow will make a phone call and read the code to the user if the client did not provide SMS code within a specific period.

 ```kotlin
 import kotlinx.serialization.Serializable
 ```

+> Instead of using Vonage build-in verification, you could generate the code by yourself and send an SMS using Vonage Java SDK.
+However, the Vonage verification mechanism provides an easy way to use more complex [workflows](https://developer.nexmo.com/verify/guides/workflows-and-events), e.g.: default workflow will make a phone call and read the code to the user if the client did not provide SMS code within a specific period.

-### Create verifyCode API endpoint
+### Create verifyCode API Endpoint

-Define a new route handler `get("/verifyCode")` inside `routing` block of `Application.module` function:
+Define a new route handler, `get("/verifyCode")`, inside the `routing` block of the `Application.module` function:

 ```kotlin
 fun Application.module(testing: Boolean = false) {